grainne82/grainne82.github.io/pages/specifications.md

 title: Specifications
 layout: default
 permalink: pages/specifications/
+category: Developing
 ---

-## Specifications
+# Specifications

-### Languages
+## Languages
-The API is language-independent so you can use it with any chosen language.
+AIQ API is language-independent.
 You can use it with languages such as Java, C#, VB.NET, and PHP.
-We only provide examples in C# and VB.NET in our documentation.
+In our documentation, we only provide code examples in C# and VB.NET.

-### Protocol
+## Protocol
-The API uses SOAP 1.1.
+AIQ API uses SOAP 1.1.

+## Open API
+AIQ API meets OpenAPI specifications.

-### WSDL File
+## WSDL File
 The WSDL file is the same across all regions, but the endpoint differs by region.

 Enter one of the following in place of `{regioncode}` in the WSDL link: